 |RStudio||Professional software for R with a code editor, debugging & visualization tools|

 |StatET for R||Eclipse based IDE (integrated development environment) for R|

 |Rattle||R Analytic Tool To Learn Easily: Data Mining using R|

 |jamovi||Provides R syntax for each analysis that is run|

 |JGR||Universal and unified graphical user interface for R|

 |Deducer||Intuitive, cross-platform graphical data analysis system|

 Want to learn R?
-Check out these excellent open source R books.
+Check out these excellent free R books.